10DLC website requirements

 Contact Source URL

-The opt-in language should preferably be adjacent to the phone number input field.
+The opt-in language should ideally be adjacent to the phone number input field.
 Here's an example of what that may look like:

 Privacy Policy